OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 Multiple Hosts
 --------------

-You can run Sunstone in several servers and use a load balancer that connects to them.
+You can run Sunstone on several servers and use a load balancer that connects to them.
 Make sure you are using ``memcache`` for sessions and both Sunstone servers connect to the same ``memcached`` server.
 To do this, change the parameter ``:memcache_host`` in the configuration file.
 Also make sure that both Sunstone instances connect to the same OpenNebula server.